StrangeGirlMurph/obsidian-wikipedia-search/docs/settings.md

 ### Open created article notes
 Whether or not to open the newly created article notes directly after creating them.
 Follows the [article tab placement setting](#article-tab-placement).

 Default: `false`

+### Override files
+Whether or not to override existing files when creating article notes.

+Default: `false`